azuredevcollege/aidevcollege/day2/CognitiveSearch/CognitiveSearch.md

 ## What we have done so far:

-- We created an Azure Search Service in the Portal
+- We created an Azure Cognitive Search Service in the Portal
-- Added Cognitive Skills to Azure Search
+- Added Cognitive Skills to Azure Cognitive Search
-- Used an Azure Search instance to index a PDF-based data set
-- Used Azure Search & Cognitive Services to index unstructured content
+- Used Azure Cognitive Search with cognitive skills to index unstructured and structured content
-- Integrated Azure Search in an Node JS application
+- Integrated Azure Search in a Node JS application

 As we used **Cognitive Services** behind the scenes of Azure Cognitive Search and as we now want to continue the path of combining the ml expert view and the developer view we will jump into our Cognitive Services challenge next: